ThemePoint/ThemePoint/README.md

 ===

 My name is Hendrik Legge, and I am a Software Engineer :rocket: based in Paderborn, Germany.
-I'm currently work on several projects and Web-Services all over the web. :computer:
+I'm currently work on several projects and services all over the web. :computer:
-My focus is set to modern web application based on [symfony](https://symfony.com) and some other Web-Frameworks.
+My focus is set to modern web application based on [symfony](https://symfony.com), [laravel](https://laravel.com) and other technologies.
 I maintain open-source projects to several organisations and contribute to a wide range of open-source projects.
 Interested in one of my projects?
 Feel free to contact me! :e-mail: